-- 1. As a retail food establishment where food is sold wholly by retail (whether or not the food sold is also prepared, stored or packed for sale or consumed at such premises), including - (a) an eating establishment, such as a restaurant; - (b) a cut fruit shop; - (c) a supermarket; - (d) a market-produce shop (including any premises used for the sale of fish or crustacean, or meat or vegetable); - (e) a barbecue meat shop, except a retail food establishment that is part of a non-retail food business within the meaning of the Sale of Food Act (Cap.
-283).
+1. As a retail food establishment where food is sold wholly by retail (whether or not the food sold is also prepared, stored or packed for sale or consumed at such premises), including -

+- (a) an eating establishment, such as a restaurant;

+- (b) a cut fruit shop;

+- (c) a supermarket;

+- (d) a market-produce shop (including any premises used for the sale of fish or crustacean, or meat or vegetable);

+- (e) a barbecue meat shop,

-- 2. As a catering establishment providing a catering service whereby - (a) food is prepared, packed and thereafter delivered to a consumer for his consumption or use; or - (b) food is prepared at premises appointed by a consumer for his consumption or use, except a catering establishment that is part of a non-retail food business within the meaning of the Sale of Food Act.
+2. As a catering establishment providing a catering service whereby -

+- (a) food is prepared, packed and thereafter delivered to a consumer for his consumption or use; or - (b) food is prepared at premises appointed by a consumer for his consumption or use, except a catering establishment that is part of a food processing establishment as described in the Second Schedule to the Sale of Food Act.